MaastrichtU-IDS/fair-test/docs/usage.md

 )
 ```

-Create a `.env` file to provide informations used for the API, such as contact details and the host URL (note that you don't need to change it for localhost in development), e.g.:
+Create a `.env` file to provide the global informations used for the API, such as contact details and the host URL (note that you don't need to change it for localhost in development), e.g.:

 ```bash title=".env"
 HOST_URL="https://metrics.api.fair-enough.semanticscience.org"